 Spelling is taught simultaneously with phonics; as children learn to decode words with phonics, they also learn to encode words by spelling them.
 Children also learn to spell sight words.
 There is a section in the appendix with “Optional Additional Spelling Practice” if you want to spend more time on spelling.

 Lessons on grammar, punctuation, capitalization, and other skills are interspersed through the lessons.
 The emphasis in the early lessons is primarily upon phonics, and it gradually broadens out to encompass other topics.

 There are a number of references to God in the course.
 For example, one mini book is titled God Gave Us the Sun.
 The Christian content is very basic (e.g., we pray to God, God created things) and does not promote any particular denominational beliefs.
 The few biblical quotations in the course are from the King James Version of the Bible.

-Language Arts & Literature K is beautifully presented, very affordable, and should be easy to use.
-The content seems more on level with what used to be considered first-grade level rather than kindergarten.
-But more and more publishers have shifted toward the earlier introduction of academic skills in keeping with the Common Core Standards, although even the Common Core Standards don’t include long vowel words in kindergarten.
-Homeschoolers whose situation leaves them free to choose the level of a program that best suits their child might decide to use this program with either kindergartners or first graders.
+Language Arts & Literature: Level K is beautifully presented, very affordable, and should be easy to use.
+The content seems more on level with what used to be considered first grade rather than kindergarten.
+But more and more publishers have shifted toward the earlier introduction of academic skills in keeping with the Common Core Standards, although even the Common Core Standards don’t include long-vowel words in kindergarten.
+Homeschoolers whose situation leaves them free to choose the levels of programs that best suit their child might decide to use Level K with either kindergartners or first graders.

-Note that I review Levels One through Seven of TGATB's Language Arts & Literature program separately, and Levels One through Five (in PDF format) are available free through the publisher’s website.
+Note that I review Level One through Level Seven of The Good and the Beautiful's Language Arts & Literature program separately, and Level One through Level Five (in PDF format) are available free through the publisher’s website.